Today: 20 March 2026

 Bond listings are usually routine for lenders, but they draw focus to funding conditions now, as investors wrestle with the question of bank profitability if benchmark rates slip lower.

 Local analysts say the rally could hold up if non-interest income cushions the squeeze on lending margins, though they caution valuations look stretched.
 Jonathan Koh from UOB Kay Hian noted: “Banks deliver resilient earnings as growth in non-interest income, including wealth management, offsets the hit from net interest margin (NIM) compression.”
 NIM measures the difference between what banks earn on loans and pay on deposits.
-3
+The Straits Times

 The downside is straightforward.
 Quicker-than-anticipated rate cuts could tighten margins, and a rise in bad loans might push up provisions, putting dividend plans under pressure.
 Should management signal slower loan growth or weaker fee income, some investors might choose to cash out their gains.

 Dividend expectations aren’t just speculation.
 Back in February last year, OCBC announced a S$2.5 billion capital return plan that featured special dividends and share buybacks.
 Now, investors are watching closely to see if anything similar is coming up.
-4
+Reuters

 Stock Market Today